Manage DNS Zone

 - Click

-in the main zone configuration form to complete creating the primary zone.
+Add DNS Zonein the main zone configuration form to complete creating the primary zone.

 Note: In case you enabled the DNSSEC, the system generates a DS record and displays it in the

-on the displayed window, add the DS record to your parent zone.
-After primary zone is created, you can use thedig ds <domain name>
+DNSSEC DS Recordcolumn.
+Click on the displayed value, clickCopy DS Recordon the displayed window, add the DS record to your parent zone.
+After primary zone is created, you can use thedig ds <domain name>command to verify that the DS record digest is displayed in the output.
+This indicates that DNSSEC is functional.

 Create Secondary Zone